How to use your camera’s autofocus modes properly

 It’s clever stuff, but there’s a lot left to chance.
 My advice… DO NOT USE THIS AUTOFOCUS AREA MODE!
 (Okay, that was a bit shouty, but it’s important.)

 Further reading: One Shot vs AI Servo vs AI Focus – which AF mode is best?

 IMPORTANT TIP 1: I would not recommend using auto area AF, as how does the camera know what you want to shoot?
 Even with face detection it won’t always get it right.

 Single point AF

-You manually select one point for the camera to focus on.
-With single point autofocus, there is no question ever about what it is that you want to focus on.
+With single point autofocus area mode, there’s no question ever about what you want to focus on.
 The camera is not part of the decision making process.

 Dynamic area AF

 With Dynamic area autofocus you have a choice of how many focus points you’d like to use.
 Your options depend on your camera make and model.
 On my Nikon D810, for example, I can choose between 9, 21 and 51 focus points.

 - Select the dynamic area you’d like to use

 - Manually select the main focus point